 Parakeets are omnivores but rely on grains and seeds primarily for their nutritional needs.
 They may take the occasional insect or invertebrate.
 They may also feed on vegetation and fruits if available.
 Like other parrots, parakeets are remarkably intelligent and can find food when they need it.

 The Captive Pet Bird

 Pet owners often give their parakeets a commercial diet that consists of various seeds.
-Like many parrots, Budgies are notorious for picking out their favorites and tossing the rest out of their food bowl, often outside of their cage, too.
+Parakeets are notorious for picking out their favorites and tossing the rest out of their food bowl, often outside of their cage, too.
 That habit can often lead to nutritional deficiencies.
 Offering your pet a pellet diet is an excellent alternative to ensure it gets what it needs.